 There is no WiFi available at the sanctuary, however you can purchase a local SIM card and buy data bundles for Facebook, Instagram, WhatsApp and emails, to enable you to keep up to date with the outside world.
-Do bring games, books and other activities for the evenings – laptops and DVDs are welcome.
+Do bring games, books and other activities for the evenings.

 “The volunteer accommodation is awesome, its relaxed, very open and there are plenty of places to sit back and appreciate your surrounds.
-I LOVE the house guests that pop in and out, and the resident Klipspringer will definitely stay with me forever.
+I LOVE the house guests that pop in and out.
 It was nice to be able to cook for ourselves and the availability of food at the local shop was perfect – I’m vegetarian and didn’t struggle at all.”

 When can I volunteer?

 Arrivals at the Primate Conservation Programme are flexible, although during busy periods we may ask you to try and join with other volunteers.
-The project is usually closed from mid-December to mid-January.
+The project is closed from 23rd December to 6th January 2020.

 1 week: $935